15 of the Most Popular Aging-in-Place Home Modifications

 3. Grab Bars

 A more budget-friendly option for those who are unable to replace their current bathtub is to install shower or bathtub bars for seniors.
-Grab bars help you maintain balance, making it easier to get in and out of the tub, and, in the case of a shower, to stay upright in the shower.
+Installing grab bars helps you maintain balance, making it easier to get in and out of the tub, and, in the case of a shower, to stay upright in the shower.
 Some seniors who hold onto a safety bar also report less dizziness in the shower.
+Grab bars are also useful next to the toilet to aid sitting and standing.

 4. Safety Strips

-Safety strips are adhesive non-slip strips that are stuck on the tub or shower floor as well as on the floor outside the tub where you put your feet to prevent slips and falls.
+Safety strips are adhesive non-slip strips that are stuck on the tub or shower floor, as well as on the floor outside the tub where you put your feet.
+These strips prevent slips and falls.
 Safety strips are economical but effective modifications, especially when coupled with a safety bar.

 5. Bathtub Transfer Bench